miya0001/travis2wpplugin/README.md

-# Automated deploy to WordPress plugin repository from Travis CI
+# Automated deploy to plugin repository on wordpress.org from Travis CI

 ## How to setup